jlarso11/cs455-hw3/README.md

 #### By Joseph Larson

+To clean: ant clean

+To build: ant dist

 Assumption Made:

 Question 1 and 2: minimizing delays meant finding the lowest average delay - maximizing average led to the worst time to fly.